-The day was so gorgeous that we then decided to head the opposite direction, toward Morro Rock.
+The day was so gorgeous that we then decided to head in the opposite direction, toward Morro Rock.
 Our motivation was to see if we could find the sea otters we had been watching from shore the previous day.
-It’s a long paddle from the marsh to the rock—and we were paddling against the wind.
+It’s a long paddle from the marsh to the rock, and we were paddling against the wind.
 But we were on a mission, energized to find the otters.
 Alas, we reached our destination to find no sea otters, and the tide had turned against us.

 We faced a long, arduous paddle back, thinking, “Well, that wasn’t a good decision.”
-And then, directly in front of us, an otter bobbed to the surface, grasping a large scallop.
-With a loud squeal, mama otter called to baby otter, who bobbed to the surface nearby.
+And then, directly in front of us, a sea otter bobbed to the surface, grasping a large scallop.
+With a loud squeal, mama otter called to the baby otter, who bobbed to the surface nearby.
 The otters rolled and frolicked in the water just a few feet from our kayak, completely undisturbed by our presence.
 That 15 minutes with the otters was worth the return paddle from hell.